Daena Giardella is a Senior Lecturer in the MIT Leadership Center at the MIT Sloan School of Management.

-Daena has written, produced and performed in many original one-woman theater performances which have received wide critical acclaim throughout the United States and internationally.
-The Boston Globe has called her an "impressive talent" and The Tel Aviv Ha’eer wrote, "Giardella is a phenomenon... a classic actress."
-She is a member of the American Federation of Radio and Television Artists.
+Daena is also an actor, director, and member of SAG-AFTRA (Screen Actors Guild & American Federation of Radio and Television Artists).
+Her numerous original one-woman theater performances have received kudos in the USA and internationally.
+The Boston Globe has called her an "impressive talent" and the Tel Aviv Ha’eer wrote, "Giardella is a phenomenon...a classic actress."

-Daena co-authored a book called Changing Patterns: Discovering the Fabric of Your Creativity, and recorded a spoken word CD entitled Improvisation in Everyday Life.
+She is co-author of the book, Changing Patterns: Discovering the Fabric of Your Creativity and she recorded the spoken word CD, Improvisation in Everyday Life.

 At first blush, improv may not seem like an obvious leadership tool.
 Business often works best when knowledgeable leaders follow a script for getting feedback and fostering buy-in, notes MIT...